WATER QUALITY MA 4 HEALTH VIOLATIONS

 Water Systems in Berkshire County

-Berkshire County is served by 38 community water systems, averaging 1.0 systems per ZIP code.
+Berkshire County is served by 38 community water systems, averaging 1.0 system per ZIP code.
 Each system is independently regulated and tested by the EPA.
 Larger systems serving more people typically have more extensive monitoring requirements.

 Water systems in Berkshire County source water from a mix of surface water (rivers, reservoirs) and groundwater (wells, aquifers).
 Source type affects which contaminants are most likely to be detected.